Substra/substra-documentation/docs/source/documentation/concepts.rst

 A dataset represents the data in Substra.
 It is made up of:

-* An opener, which is a script used to load the data from files into memory.
+* An opener, which is a script used to load data from files into memory.
 * At least one data sample - a data sample being a folder containing the data files.

 .. _concept_algorithm: